 US Department of Labor education, enforcement campaign seeks to increase Southeast agricultural industry’s compliance

-ATLANTA – The U.S. Department of Labor’s Wage and Hour Division is currently engaged in an education and enforcement initiative to increase compliance with federal labor laws in the Southeast’s agricultural industry.
+ATLANTA – The U.S. Department of Labor’s Wage and Hour Division is continuing its multi-year education and enforcement initiative to increase compliance with federal labor laws in the Southeast’s agricultural industry.
 In addition to enforcement activity, the initiative provides compliance assistance to employers and educates workers and other stakeholders.

-In calendar year 2020, investigators in the division’s Southeast Region found violations in 78 percent of the more than 280 investigations they completed of agricultural employers.
-These investigations found that the employers owed more than $2.7 million to more than 4,400 employees, and led the division to assess more than $3 million in civil money penalties.
-During the same period, the division debarred seven Southeast growers and farm labor contractors from eligibility to participate in the H-2A temporary labor certification agricultural guest worker program.
-In addition, the department liquidated more than $250,000 in employer surety bonds to secure back wages owed to workers.
+In 2021, investigators in the division’s Southeast Region found violations in 81 percent of the nearly 300 investigations they completed of agricultural employers.
+These investigations found that the employers owed more than $1.9 million to more than 4,000 employees and led the division to assess more than $1.7 million in civil money penalties.
+During that timeframe, the division debarred seven Southeast growers and farm labor contractors from eligibility to participate in the H-2A temporary labor certification agricultural guest worker program.

 Read this news release En Español.